BunmiFash/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script lists all files even hidden ones
+This script prints the type of a file